petersbingham/reskit/README.md

     source env/bin/activate

-#### Anaconda
+With the virtual environment activated then install the dependencies with the following commands:

+    pip install -r requirements.txt
+    python setup.py install

+#### 3. Install into your global python space.

-Assuming that you have anaconda correctly installed and that you are in the same directory where you did the git clone set up the local virtual environment with the following commands:
+Assuming that you are in the same directory where you did the git clone install with the following commands (if you don't have root access on Linux you can install into your user space by adding `--user` to the end of both commands below):

     cd reskit
-    conda create -n env python=2.7.15 -y

-You now need to activate your virtual environment.
-On Windows Powershell type:

-    activate env

-On Linux type:

-    conda activate env  # or source activate env

-### Installing the dependencies

-If you are using a virtual environment ensure that you have activated using the instructions given in the Setting up a virtual environment section above.

-Using pip (ie. if you are not using an anaconda distribution):

     pip install -r requirements.txt
-    python setup.py install

-If using an anaconda distribution:

-    conda install --file requirements.txt -y
     python setup.py install

 ## Running reskit